AMP'd (Auburn Mathematical Puzzle Challenge) -

-BEST Robotics (Boosting Engineering, Science and Technology) (grades 6-12) - BEST is a dynamic community-based program that aims to inspire middle and high school students to pursue careers in engineering, science, technology, and mathematics through participation in a sports-like science and engineering-based robotics competition.
-Auburn University is the International Headquarters of BEST Robotics, Inc., a non-profit, all volunteer organization that impacts over 700 schools (13,000 students) in 16 states and Canada.
-BEST-a partnership between K-12, higher education, and industry – is the second largest educational robotics program in the nation and the only program of its type that is FREE to schools, reducing the barrier of participation for rural and inner-city schools.
+BEST Robotics (Boosting Engineering, Science and Technology) - BEST is a dynamic community-based program that aims to inspire middle and high school students to pursue careers in engineering, science, technology, and mathematics through participation in a sports-like science and engineering-based robotics competition.
+BEST – a partnership between K-12, higher education, and industry – is the only national robotics education program offered FREE to schools, reducing the barrier of participation for rural and inner-city schools.
 This hands-on, interdisciplinary Project Based Learning (PBL) approach teaches students to analyze and solve real-world problems utilizing the Engineering Design Process while at the same time teaching technical writing, verbal communication skills, computer programming, web page and video design, CAD design skills, and 3-D animation design-skills sought by universities in their student recruits and industry in their employees.

-TASSAL - TASSAL is an afterschool science education initiative developed by program specialists from Auburn University’s College of Education and College of Sciences and Mathematics in collaboration with the Truman Pierce Institute.
+TASSAL - (The Alabama STEM Studio for Afterschool Learning) – TASSAL is an afterschool science education initiative developed by program specialists from Auburn University’s College of Education and College of Sciences and Mathematics in collaboration with the Truman Pierce Institute.
 TASSAL will utilize a series of hands-on, inquiry based activities that integrate science, technology, engineering and mathematics principles in a fun, non-threatening learning environment.

-Tennessee Valley BEST - Co-produced by AU’s College of Sciences and Mathematics and the Samuel Ginn College of Engineering in partnership with Calhoun Community College in Decatur, Alabama, Tennessee Valley BEST hosts 22 teams from 11 counties across north Alabama.
+Tennessee Valley BEST - Co-produced by AU’s College of Sciences and Mathematics and the Samuel Ginn College of Engineering in partnership with Calhoun Community College in Decatur, Alabama, Tennessee Valley BEST hosts teams from 11 counties across North Alabama.

-The South’s BEST - The South’s BEST is a regional championship event for the top 50 teams representing eight states and twelve BEST competition sites east of the Mississippi River.
-The 3-day event attracts 3,500 visitors to Auburn’s campus each fall.
+The South’s BEST - South’s BEST is the regional championship event for the top 50+ teams representing 17 hubs in six states.
+The three–day event attracts over 3,500 visitors to Auburn’s campus each fall.

-War Eagle BEST - Co-hosted by the College of Sciences and Mathematics and the Samuel Ginn College of Engineering, War Eagle BEST challenges 25 schools in East-central Alabama to design, build, and program a robot from a kit of raw materials through implementation of the Engineering Design Process.
-The six-week-long program culminates in a one-day, sports-like competition hosted at Auburn University.
+War Eagle BEST - Co-hosted by the College of Sciences and Mathematics and the Samuel Ginn College of Engineering, War Eagle BEST challenges 25 schools in East Central Alabama and West Georgia to design, build, and program a robot from a kit of raw materials through implementation of the Engineering Design Process.
+The six-week-long program culminates in a one-day, sports-like competition hosted by Auburn University.